Updated January 23, 2019

 17. The Mark Twain Riverboat – So beautifully set on the Rivers of America.
 I encourage you to actually board this boat during your visit.
 You can capture some lovely images from the top deck.

 18. The Haunted Mansion – Spooky never looked so pretty.
 Stand near the entrance or to the far right of this attraction for your photo.

-20. From Above the Train Station with Main Street behind you – We took this photo at Disney World, actually.
+20. From Above the Train Station with Main Street behind you – We took this photo at Walt Disney World, actually.
 But, you can do a similar version at Disneyland.

-Or posed.
 Look at these happy kids.